Last updated on September 20th, 2023 at 09:48 pm

 “Which disc golf brand is the best?” is probably a question any disc golf beginner asks themself.
-That is a very sensible question to ask, as someone who’s just getting into the sport.
-So, if we are comparing the biggest brands in disc golf, we have to go with Discraft vs Innova.
+As a newcomer to the sport, it’s quite a reasonable question to pose.
+Therefore, when we consider the leading brands in disc golf, the comparison naturally leads us to Discraft vs Innova.
 Those two are the giants of the disc golf world.

-The categories I will compare are disc charts, plastics, and their overall user-friendliness.
+I will evaluate and compare three aspects: disc charts, plastics, and their overall ease of use.

 Discraft vs Innova: Disc Stability Charts

-Let’s first examine the differences in how the two brands rate their discs.
-When I first began getting into disc golf, I found it disappointing that different brands use different rating systems for their discs.
-So if you get two discs with the same ratings but from different brands, they will not fly exactly the same.
+First and foremost, let’s delve into how these two brands assess their discs.
+When I first delved into the realm of disc golf, it was disheartening to realize that different brands utilize unique rating systems for their discs.
+Consequently, if you happen to obtain two discs with identical ratings from different brands, their flight characteristics may not perfectly correspond.

 In order to properly compare the two brands, let’s study how they come up with their disc charts.

 Discraft gives players a very simple and understandable rating system.
 A lot of the time, players would look at a disc’s stability rating.
-The stability ratings of discs are divided into three categories, stable, over-stable, and under-stable.
-Stability ratings are listed as “Turn”.
+Discs have stability ratings that fall into three categories: stable, over-stable, and under-stable.
+These ratings are listed as “Turn.”

-Stable discs fly straight if they are thrown with the technique, arm speed, and strength that the disc requires.
-If the disc does not veer left nor right from a right-hand backhand throw (RHBH), the disc is stable.
-Stable discs have a turn rating of 0.
+Stable discs maintain a straight flight path when thrown with the proper technique, arm speed, and strength that matches the disc’s requirements.
+When a right-hand backhand throw (RHBH) results in no deviation to the left or right, the disc can be considered stable.
+Stable discs typically come with a turn rating of 0.

-Over-stable discs defy the direction in which they are thrown by a player.
-If the same kind of throw is used on an over-stable disc, the disc will fly towards the left.
-Depending on the severity of its over stability, the disc will fly more to the left the more over-stable it is.
+Over-stable discs resist the intended direction of the throw.
+When a player uses the same throwing technique with an over-stable disc, it tends to curve to the left.
+Depending on the severity of its over-stability, the disc will fly more to the left the more over-stable it is.
 Over-stable discs have turn ratings of -1 to -3.

 Under-stable discs, on the other hand, tend to turn in the direction they are thrown.
 With an RHBH throw, an under-stable disc will fly towards the left.
 Discraft rates their under-stable discs from 1 to 3.